 Remote sensing measures real driving emissions as vehicles drive by in normal everyday driving conditions, using emission analyzers specially adapted for roadside use.
-Opus' remote sensing technology captures pollutant levels, licence plates, speed and acceleration to form a complete test record.
+Opus remote sensing technology captures pollutant levels, license plates, speed, and acceleration to form a complete test record.
 Remote sensing devices (RSDs) can collect thousands of measurements a day and can be quickly and easily moved between locations for cost-effective emission monitoring.

 What does remote sensing measure?

 Concentrations of Carbon Monoxide (CO), Hydrocarbons (HC), Oxides and Dioxides of Nitrogen (NO and NO2) and particulate matter (PM).
 The sensors detect emissions from tailpipe exhausts, as well as evaporative emissions caused by leaks from fuel lines, pumps, tanks, and other components.

 How does it work?

 Remote sensing measurements are typically made as vehicles accelerate onto a highway, under moderate engine load and at moderate speed.
 The system shines beams of ultraviolet and infrared light across the road.
 The amount of specific wavelengths of light absorbed by the pollutant in the vehicle's exhaust and evaporative emissions is recorded and those readings enable us to determine the concentrations of pollutants present.

 Opus provides remote sensing services in the US and Europe for a variety of purposes, including:

 - Low emission (Clean Screen) testing: Drivers can choose to complete their inspection by having their emission measured as they drive by.
 Vehicles passed as clean are exempted from their next station-based periodic inspection.